-Before coming to MIT, Chenab worked as a urban health researcher and patient educator at the University of Chicago.
+Before coming to MIT, Chenab worked as an urban health researcher and patient educator at the University of Chicago.
 She holds a Bachelor’s degree in Biology and Philosophy from University of Chicago and a Master in City Planning from MIT.
-Some of her other work has focused on civic technology and data governance.